SERG-Delft/REMLA/2022/pipeline_reqs.md

 - Monitoring application metrics.
 - Data validation.

 After implementing the requirements above you should start working on the extension you proposed.
+Note that this is a soft deadline, agree with your coach what is the best deadline for your group.

 [baseline project]: https://github.com/luiscruz/remla-baseline-project